 Areas of Expertise: Poverty; social capital; family and children's policy; social policy analysis; diversity and racism; community-participatory research; qualitative methods; ethnographic research

-Robert Hawkins is the McSilver Associate Professor in Poverty Studies at NYU Silver and serves as Assistant Dean and Director of the School’s undergraduate program.
+Robert Hawkins is the Associate Dean for Academic and Faculty Affairs and McSilver Associate Professor in Poverty Studies at NYU Silver.
 Dr. Hawkins has expertise in poverty and welfare, social capital use and development, race and social policy, community participatory research with mixed methodologies, and social policy analysis.
 He also has extensive programming, research, and teaching expertise in race and racism, diversity, oppression, and privilege.
 Dr. Hawkins has approached the study and understanding of poverty from many perspectives.
 He conducted research with low-income families in New Orleans following Hurricane Katrina, engaged in in-depth studies with single mother-led households, and led international work in poor communities in the Philippines.
-His current research focuses on racism and poverty as trauma, and addresses the link between social position, negative life events, and social capital usage marginalized and low-income individuals and families.
+His current research focuses on racism and poverty as trauma, and addresses the link between social position, negative life events, and social capital usage among marginalized and low-income individuals and families.
 He is particularly interested in the structural, sociological, and psychological barriers faced by low-income people trying to make a successful transition from poverty and welfare to positions of economic sustainability.

 Dr. Hawkins has served as an adviser and consultant for numerous other community, nonprofit, and for-profit organizations, and speaks, writes, and presents nationally and internationally on a range of related topics.
 He was selected by The Robert Sterling Clark Foundation to join the Sterling Network NYC, a multidisciplinary network of New York City leaders working together to tackle the challenge of increasing economic mobility.